A skylight can be a much-welcomed addition to your home. It is a great source of natural light and a beautiful way to

 Labor aside, your one constant is going to be the price of the skylight itself.
 This ranges depending on where you buy it (big box home improvement store, 3rd party supplier, dealer-direct), who the manufacturer is, and what the skylight panel is constructed of (glass or plastic).
 The size you need, and the function will of course also affect costs.

 - Velux Glass Skylights – Velux to skylights is basically what Kool-Aid is to powdered sugar drinks.
 They are the biggest glass skylight manufacturer in the world and their products are available at any major home improvement store including Lowe’s and Home Depot.
 Their fixed, tempered glass models range in cost from around $250 to $300 per skylight, whereas a vented unit will likely cost around $500 to $1,000.
 Their solar powered units will likely cost over $1,000 per unit.

 - Farko Glass Skylights – The other major manufacturer is Fakro, a Polish company with a significantly smaller market share.

 - Plastic Skylight Brands – technically the material is a high-quality acrylic/polycarbonate, which has many downsides compared to glass; being translucent instead of transparent, easily-scratched, and having a much shorter lifespan.
-Bristolite and Wasco are two brands that specialize in these type of ‘daylighting systems’.
+Bristolite and Wasco are two brands that specialize in these types of ‘daylighting systems’.
 They aren’t as readily available (need to find authorized dealers), and thus may cost more while providing fewer options.

 Finding the Right Type / Function of Skylight